Minnesota Attorney General's Office

 M - F 8 am - 5 pm

-How the Do Not Call Registry Works.
-The Federal Trade Commission (“FTC”) maintains a national Do Not Call Registry.
-You may sign up for the Do Not Call Registry by contacting:
+The Federal Trade Commission (“FTC”) maintains the Do Not Call Registry.
+You may register your home and cell phone numbers on the Do Not Call Registry by contacting the FTC as follows:

 Federal Trade Commission